OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-19.md

 ## Luke 19:44

 They will bring you to the ground, you and the children within your walls.
-They will not leave one stone on another, because you did not Recognise the time of God’s visitation to you.”
+They will not leave one stone on another, because you did not recognise the time of God’s visitation to you.”

 ---